clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs.rst

 * `cloud-native-basic` bundle

-In |CL|, `containers-basic` provides Docker\*, which is required for TensorFlow benchmarking.
+In |CL|, `containers-basic` provides Docker\*, which is required for TensorFlow and PyTorch benchmarking.
 Use the :command:`swupd` utility to check if `containers-basic` and `cloud-native-basic` are present:

 .. code-block:: bash